Katsuya (actor)

 Hideto Katsuya (勝矢 秀人, Katsuya Hideto), professionally known as Katsuya (勝矢), is a Japanese actor and voice actor.
 He is represented by LDH.

 Biography

-Katsuya was born as the youngest brother.
+Katsuya is the youngest son in his family.
 He learned football when he was in elementary school.
-When he moved to Tokyo at the age of 22 Katsuya had a part-time job as a construction assistant.
+When he moved to Tokyo at the age of 22, he had a part-time job as a construction assistant.

-He said that his great-grandfather came from the Netherlands who came to Japan to sell jewelry during the Meiji period.
+He said that his great-grandfather came from the Netherlands to Japan during the Meiji period in order to sell jewelry.

+On 27 September 2024, he announced through his agency that he married Suzuho Makaze, a former Takarazuka Revue actress.